judiebig/IDANet/README.md

 > Submitted for review (SPL)

+## data preprosessing

+105 types of noise are concatenated for training and validation, while 110 types of noise for testing (add 5 unseen noises).

 ## Contact

 For any questions (as well as request for the pdf version) please open an issue or drop an email to: `wxtai@std.uestc.edu.cn`